 And while I am a HUGE fan of raw frozen shrimp (And P.S., almost all of the shrimp we get is frozen at some point, even if you buy it from a fish monger), frozen cooked shrimp just isn’t my jam.

-You can very much make the shrimp one day ahead.
+You can make the shrimp one day ahead (and might also consider making Air Fryer Shrimp to use in this salad).
 And you can also make the dressing ahead.
 You can assemble the salad a few hours ahead, with the exception of the avocado which should be added at the end.

 - Indonesian Chicken Salad